rickard2/utcw/readme.txt

 All the configuration options is set individually in every instance.
 Some default values are set if you're unsure on how to configure it.

-If your theme doesn't use widgets, you can still use it in your theme by calling the function do_utcw().
-See "Other Notes" for more information.
+If your theme doesn't use widgets, you can still use it in your theme by calling the function `do_utcw()` or by using the shortcode `[do_utcw]`.
+See [Other Notes](http://wordpress.org/extend/plugins/ultimate-tag-cloud-widget/other_notes/#Theme-integration-/-Shortcode) for more information.

 == Frequently Asked Questions ==

-TODO: Write up proper FAQ
+If you have questions, please post them in the forums.

 == Screenshots ==

-TODO: Add new screenshots
+1. This shows my widget with the default settings on the default wordpress theme.
+2. This is a more colorful example with random colors and all tags in uppercase.
+I'd like to actually see someone use it like this.
+3. Maybe a more realistic usage of the widget with spanning colors and capitalized tags.
+4. The settings page of the widget

 == Changelog ==

 = 2.0 =
-* TODO: Write changelog

-= 1.3.16 =
-* Bug fix; fixes problem with saving "Random from preset values" setting

-= 1.3.15 =
-* Bux fix; removed jquery 1.7.x dependent functions

-= 1.3.14 =
-* Bug fix; tag cloud showed up empty after update from 1.3.12

-= 1.3.13 =
-* Added setting to hide the title of the widget
-* Custom post type support, replaces page tagging feature
-* Internal optimizations and improved code quality

-= 1.3.12 =
-* Fixed bug which made the default "data" tab disappear when adding the widget to a sidebar
-* Added setting for link hover font color
-* Added option to save or load configuration

-= 1.3.11 =
-* Proper namespacing of the CSS classes to prevent interference with other plugins

-= 1.3.10 =

-* Fixed shortcode problem where the content would appear at the top of a post/page instead of where the shortcode was placed.
-* Fixed shortcode problem where you couldn't possibly enter some values as array types, now accepting a comma separated list for $tags_list, $color_set and $authors
-* Updated spelling error in the documentation which caused some confusion

-= 1.3.9 =

-* Added shortcode [utcw]

-= 1.3.8 =

-* Improved the tabbed settings when using multiple tag clouds
-* Improved the tabbed settings so that the same tab is reloaded after saving the settings
-* Updated screenshot
-* Bugfix; The help texts now also shows after saving the settings
-* Added a setting for separator, prefix and suffix

-= 1.3.7 =

-* Added more detailed descriptions of all the settings
-* Added the tabs for the sections in the widget settings
-* Switched from deprecated function get_users_of_blog() to get_users() for WP 3.1+

-= 1.3.6 =

-* Added a setting for row spacing
-* Added a setting for post age

-= 1.3.5 =

-* Now also showing private posts when signed in.

-= 1.3.4 =

-* Added support for [page tagging](http://wordpress.org/extend/plugins/page-tagger/) (thanks again Andreas Bogavcic)
-* Added a setting for including debug information to help troubleshooting

-= 1.3.3 =

-* Added new styling options upon requests from the forum
-* Testing out the new HTML5 input type "number" in the settings form

-= 1.3.2 =

-* Fixed bug in the SQL query making the plugin also count posts that isn't published
-* Added a new option to set the minimum amount of posts a tag should have to be included

-= 1.3.1 =

-* Added Swedish translation
-* Minor internationalization changes

-= 1.3 =

-* As requested, support for calling a function to display the widget was added.
-Se other notes for information on how to use it.
+* New plugin structure
-* Javascript changes in order to fix problems with the options page in WP 3.1 beta 1
+* Minor changes to the administration interface

-= 1.2 =

-* Removed all the PHP short tags
-* Can now sort by name, slug, id or color (!) case sensitive or case insensitive
-* Exclude now takes either tag name or id

-= 1.1 =

-* Fixed bug with options page
-* Improved link generation to create correct tag links

-= 1.0 =

-* Initial release
+The changelog history for the 1.x branch is available on [GitHub](https://github.com/rickard2/utcw/blob/master/CHANGELOG.md)

+The upgrade notice history for the 1.x branch is available on [GitHub](https://github.com/rickard2/utcw/blob/master/UPGRADE.md)

 == Upgrade Notice ==

 = 2.0 =

 * New plugin architecture and a big rewrite of the plugin foundation.
-Watch out for breaking changes, please see [TODO: add link] for more information.
+Watch out for breaking changes, please see http://exz.nu/utcwbreaking for more information.

-= 1.3.16 =

-* Bug fix; fixes problem with saving "Random from preset values" setting

-= 1.3.15 =

-* Bug fix; fixes problems with javascript errors on widgets page

-= 1.3.14 =

-* Bug fix; fixes problem with empty cloud after upgrade

-= 1.3.13 =

-* New features and internal optimizations and improvements

-= 1.3.12 =

-* Minor bug fix and added support for saving/loading configurations.

-= 1.3.11 =

-* Minor CSS fix

-= 1.3.10 =

-* Some shortcode bugfixes

-= 1.3.9 =

-* Added shortcode

-= 1.3.8 =

-* Minor bug fixes from previous version
-* Added separator, prefix and suffix settings

-= 1.3.7 =

-* Removed deprecated function get_users_of_blog() for WP 3.1+

-= 1.3.6 =

-* Added two new features; post age and row spacing

-= 1.3.5 =

-* Now also showing private posts when signed in.

-= 1.3.4 =

-Support for page tagging and an option for debug information

-= 1.3.3 =

-* New styling options added

-= 1.3.2 =

-* Small bug fix in the SQL-query and a new option added

-= 1.3.1 =

-* Added Swedish translateion

-= 1.3 =

-* Support for integrating the widget within your theme added.
-* New javascript fixing problem with options page in WP 3.1 beta 1

-= 1.1 and 1.2 =

-* Just bug fixes, should be safe to upgrade.

-= 1.0 =

-* Initial release

 == Feedback ==

 This plugin is under active development and my goal is to try to help everyone who have issues or suggestions for this plugin.
-If you have issues please post them in the forums, if you have suggestions I've got a new suggestion system up on my blog at http://0x539.se/wordpress/ultimate-tag-cloud-widget/.
-If you use this plugin and like it, please consider giving me some [flattr love](https://flattr.com/thing/112193/Ultimate-Tag-Cloud-Widget).
+If you find bugs or have feature requests please use [GitHub issues](https://github.com/rickard2/utcw/issues), if you need support please use the [WordPress forums](http://wordpress.org/support/plugin/ultimate-tag-cloud-widget).

 My contact information is

 * rickard (a) 0x539.se (email, gtalk, msn, you name it)
 * [twitter.com/rickard2](http://twitter.com/rickard2)

+If you use this plugin and like it, please consider giving me some [flattr love](https://flattr.com/thing/112193/Ultimate-Tag-Cloud-Widget).

 == Theme integration / Shortcode ==

-TODO: Rewrite theme integration page
+You can integrate the widget within your own theme even if you're not using standard WordPress widgets.
+Just install and load the plugin as described and use the function

+`<?php do_utcw($args); ?>`

+...with `$args` being a array of `key => value` pairs for the options you would like to set.
+For example if you'd like to change the title of the widget:

+`<?php
+$args = array( "title" => "Most awesome title ever" );

+do_utcw( $args );`

+If you're not able to change your theme you can also use the shortcode `[utcw]` anywhere in your posts or pages.
+You can pass any of the settings along with the shortcode in the format of `key="value"`, for instance if you'd like to change the widget title:

+`[utcw title="Most awesome title ever"]`

+All the configuration options can be found in the [plugin documentation](http://docs).
+The list of properties of `UTCW_Config` can all be used as keys to the function or shortcode.

 == Breaking changes in version 2.0 ==

 * Tags lists with named tags will not work in version 2.0, only tags lists with IDs.
 * The configuration option for text case has been renamed from case to text_transform
-* The styles for links aren't marked as !important in the CSS longer, this might change the cloud presentation in some cases
+* The styles for links aren't marked as `!important` in the CSS longer, this might change the cloud presentation in some cases
-* The shortcode and theme integration function call no longer accepts the widget arguments before_widget, after_widget, before_title and after_title
+* The shortcode and theme integration function call no longer accepts the widget arguments `before_widget`, `after_widget`, `before_title` and `after_title`

 == Thanks ==